theluxury/emacs-profile/memsql.md

     echo "${output};" >>"$output_path"
 done
 ```
-It will ask the user to input a username, password, host, and path to write the .sql file.
+It will prompt the user to input a username, password, host, and path to write the .sql file.
 The location of the file is `/home/ubuntu/grant_script.sh`

 ## Query Optimization